hun-nemethpeter/cpp-reflector-mini/Proposal.md

 `$define` and `$use` directives wait a driver which is constexpr object.
 In directives and in template driver variables you can use the constexpr object's methods and members.
-Template driver parameters start with the dollar `$` sign.

 Generating code parts is safe, because you can create only a typed id.

 Some basic rules: